janellesarcilla/janellesarcilla/README.md

 ## Hi there 👋 I'm Janelle Sarcilla
-- 💻 **Computer Science** sophmore who enjoys learning SQL and tinkering with databases.
+- 💻 **Computer Science** junior who enjoys learning SQL and tinkering with databases.
 ## 🎓 Education
 - **Bachelor of Science in Computer Science**
 New Era University - Quezon City